Draudastic26/noci-icon/README.md

 ## Usage

-Either as editor tool and save as sprite or at runtime
+Either as editor tool and save a sprite or at runtime.

 ### Editor tool